oscp/openshift-monitoring/README.md

 # General idea
-On our OpenShift Environment we have lots of productive apps running, so we can't have any downtime.
+We at @SchweizerischeBundesbahnen have lots of productive apps running in our OpenShift environment.
+So we try really hard to avoid any downtime.
-So we try hard to test new versions & config in our test environment.
-As our test env runs way less pods & traffic we created this tool to check all components under pressure, especially during an upgrade-test.
+So we test new things (versions/config and so on) in our test environment.
+As our test environment runs way less pods & traffic we created this tool to check all important OpenShift components under pressure, especially during a change.

 # Check overview